ncar-xdev/jupyter-forward/docs/source/installation.md

 python -m pip install jupyter-forward
 ```

-Jupyter-forward is also be available from conda-forge for conda installations:
+Jupyter-forward is also available from conda-forge for conda installations:

 ```bash
 conda install -c conda-forge jupyter-forward